gardrek/VVpet/README.md

 `led(on)`

 If `on` is given, turns the LED on for true and off for false.
 Either way, returns whether the LED is on.

+## Future work

+Support for non-square "pixels," which are not in a strict grid is forthcoming.
+Thus, allowing to create other LCD games, seven-segment displays, etc.